Self-registration stations are available when the property office is closed.

-All DNR-owned properties participate in the statewide open house day each year on the first Sunday of the first full weekend in June.
-All trail fees on state operated designated state trails are waived statewide open house day.
+All DNR-owned properties will participate this year in Free Fun Weekend on the first full weekend in June.
+All vehcile admission sticker requirements are waived this weekend.
+All trail fees on state operated designated state trails are waived statewide Free Fun Weekend.
 Cooperatively-run state trails also may participate in the statewide open house day.

 The weekend of statewide open house day coincides with "Free Fishing Weekend," the first consecutive Saturday and Sunday in June.